 The goal is that instead of having to hunt from one doctor to another until you find ONE that can help, you’re being treated by one doctor whom has the knowledge of several doctors put together.
 While he is not a naturopath, many patients say it is like having a naturopath and a chiropractor all-in-one.

 Dr. Anderson sees patients from all over Arizona and surrounding states who have seen many other doctors and have been unable to find help.
 Most times the comprehensive treatment allows him to address a missing piece of the puzzle and resolve long standing health concerns.

-Our patients pay us at the time of the appointment, and are given all the necessary forms to submit to his or her insurance company.
+Our patients pay us at the in advance or at time of the appointment, and are given all the necessary forms to submit to his or her insurance company.
 Please be prepared to take care of the charges before you leave.
-We accept cash, check and all major credit cards and have financing options available as well.
+We accept cash, check, major credit cards and have financing options available as well.
 We work with both Care Credit and in house financing to make sure our patients get the care they need, not the care their insurance chooses to pay for.

-Pediatric fees are the same as adult fees at this time though most pediatric visits last much shorter duration than adult visits.
+Pediatric fees are the same as adult fees at this time though most pediatric visits can be scheduled for half-hour visits rather than hour visits.

 You are responsible for the charges incurred at the time of your appointment.
 If requested we will provide the appropriate paperwork for you to send in to your insurance company.
 If they reimburse for the services provided, they’ll reimburse you directly.